 Recently, I have been working on the optimization and control of adaptive communication systems within the collaborative research center MAKI.
-My work find application in the fields of Software-defined Networking, Multimedia and IoT.
+My work find application in the fields of Software-defined Networking and Multimedia.

 Dynamic Adaptive Streaming over HTTP (DASH) aims to constantly provide high user quality of experience in dynamically changing network environments.
 The heterogeneity of the streaming environment makes many of the developed DASH algorithms possess performance affinities that we denote as sweet spots.
 In this work we show the substantial impact of the video player choice and its configuration on the streaming performance.

 Blockchain based Distributed Applications

 Current Blockchain generations go far beyond transactions to enable distributed applications and smart contracts.
 In this work, we look at smart contract applications that eliminate brokers, e.g., in supply chains, Internet-of-Things (IoT) applications, communication networks and energy markets.

 Athene Young Investigator Award „Stochastic Methods for the Analysis of Parallelized Communication Systems“

 This Athene Young Investigator award supports a research plan to develop performance evaluation methods for parallelized communication systems under synchronization constraints.